denniszielke/distributed-ai-agent-platform/README.md

-# Async AI Agents and Humans in the loop
+# Distributed async AI Agents and Humans in the loop

 This project demonstrates how to implement a human in the loop pattern using multiple asynchronous AI agents.